brandleesee/ePSXe64Ubuntu/README.md

 # ePSXe4Ubuntu

-Interactive script to auto-install ePSXe on Ubuntu.
+Interactive script to auto-install ePSXe on Ubuntu including configurations, plugins and shaders.
+However, see Current Shortcomings below. <strong>Script is considered as ALPHA.</strong>

 Tested on Ubuntu 16.04 (Unity) & Ubuntu Gnome 16.04.